nitinvh/Agentic-QA-Assistant/README.md

 ## 📚 Dataset / Document

 - The RAG component is built on a **Solar System research paper**.
-- The paper is chunked, embedded, and stored in a vector store (e.g., `Chroma`).
+- The paper is chunked, embedded, and stored in a vector store.

 ---